Mount Kilimanjaro Climbing via Northern Circuit Route

 The constantly changing scenery makes the Northern Circuit one of the most beautiful climbs.

-5. Gradual Ascent with Extended Trekking Days
+5. Northern Circuit Route has Gradual Ascent with Extended Trekking Days

 The longer itinerary means you’ll spend more days on the mountain, trekking moderate daily distances that help your body adjust to the altitude.